-We have a wide range of workshops including those with a therapeutic focus such as Dance Movement Psychotherapy and those offering an opportunity to learn new skills such as Music Club.
+We have a wide range of workshops including some with a therapeutic focus such as Dance Movement Psychotherapy, and others offering opportunities to learn new skills, such as Music Club.

 We also offer several stress-busting workshops including Mindfulness, Yoga and Relaxation.
 Have a look at our programme to see what's on offer.